merongetachew1999-cell/farm-management-system/README.md

 Farm Management System using oop/java
-This project is a simulation of a farm managment system It demonstrates how animals and food interact with each other using oop principles (updated for task three including
+This project is a farm managment system
+It demonstrates how animals and food interact with each other using oop principles (updated for task #3 including
 📌 Encapsulation (private variables with getters/setters)
 📌 Constructors
 📌  Inheritance using extends